 In order to truly address all aspects of extreme hoarding cleanup, and to ensure that a person with hoarding disorder doesn’t relapse into the same situation once a property is brought under control, a multi-faceted and multi-disciplinary approach must be taken to resolving what really is a crisis situation.
 As mentioned a moment ago, this includes engaging the services of an extreme hoarding cleanup specialist.
 The team also needs to include:

 - A mental health professional (or professionals, depending on the specifics of the situation)

 - Medical professional (primary physician, if there is one)

 - Financial professional (or counselor)

 - Organizational professional

 - Family member(s)

-The idea of a family, or other individuals associated with a person afflicted with hoarding disorder, taking on the task of extreme hoarding cleanup on their own can fairly said to be misplaced.
+The idea of a family or other individuals associated with a person afflicted with hoarding disorder, taking on the task of extreme hoarding cleanup on their own can fairly be said to be misplaced.
 In the final analysis, when hoarding has reached Level 5, the multi-faceted approach involving the professionals (and others) identified a moment ago represents the only way in which the situation can be safely and thoroughly addressed.